Chart Color Schemes

 Jamberoo's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Jamberoo's health outcomes data shows excellent results based on AreaSearch's assessment.
+AreaSearch's assessment of Jamberoo's health outcomes shows excellent results.
 Mortality rates and chronic condition prevalence are very low across all age groups.

-Private health cover is high at approximately 57% of the total population (around 1,073 people), compared to 51.9% in Rest of NSW.
-The most common conditions are arthritis (impacting 10.7%) and mental health issues (affecting 7.6%).
-Sixty-six point two percent declare themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
-Health outcomes among working-age residents are generally typical.
-The area has 28.8% of residents aged 65 and over (541 people), higher than the 23.4% in Rest of NSW.
-Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.
+Private health cover is high at approximately 57% (1,073 people), compared to Regional NSW's 51.9%.
+The most prevalent conditions are arthritis (10.7%) and mental health issues (7.6%).
+66.2% of residents report no medical ailments, compared to 63.3% in Regional NSW.
+Health outcomes among working-age individuals are typical.
+Jamberoo has a higher proportion of seniors aged 65 and over at 29.0% (545 people), compared to Regional NSW's 23.4%.
+Senior health outcomes rank nationally in line with the general population.

 Frequently Asked Questions - Health